microsoft/cobalt/infra/modules/providers/azure/app-service/README.md

   - DOCKER_REGISTRY_SERVER_URL : The docker registry server URL for app service to be created
   - DOCKER_REGISTRY_SERVER_USERNAME : The docker registry server usernames for app services to be created
   - DOCKER_REGISTRY_SERVER_PASSWORD : The docker registry server passwords for app services to be created
+  - APPINSIGHTS_INSTRUMENTATIONKEY : The Instrumentation Key for the Application Insights component used for app service to be created.
 - site_config :
   - always_on : Should the app be loaded at all times?
 Defaults to false.
   - virtual_network_name : The name of the Virtual Network which this App Service should be attached to.